mrowazet/RfidPlayer/README.txt

 Just restart device when all cards are done.

 Note: Music may be muted when you try to use device when connected to the PC!
 Do not worry and try without PC connection.
+Note: Manual programming will not be possible if SERIAL_COMMUNICATION_ENABLED is set to false.

 -----------------
 ENJOY!
 -----------------

 Connect RfidPlayer by AUX to external speakers/amplifier and scan one of the prepared card to start playing your favorite music!